 The importance of surface area can be understood from how the electrode functions and how conductivity values are deduced from measurements.
 A detailed explanation is given in Appendix A.1.0.
-In short, JBCE explain that the accuracy of measurements depends on the polarisation impedance of capacitance23 at the surface boundary between the electrode and the solution.
+In short, JBCE explain that the accuracy of measurements depends on the polarisation impedance of capacitance at the surface boundary between the electrode and the solution.
 If both the accelerated frequency and the "capacitance created" between the electrodes are high, the inaccuracy will be negligible.
 This can be achieved by using an electrode with a larger surface area.
-24 being analysed.
-Platinum electrodes catalyse the proton reduction and thus facilitate the measurement of conductivity based on the difference in potentials.
-Stable oxidation-reduction potential improves reaction kinetics and the maximum possible current, thus increasing the accuracy of the measurement.

-To enlarge the surface area, either a small sized electrode can undergo platinization, in which case the platinum black deposited provides a larger electrode surface area, http://rohs.exemptions.oeko.info/fileadmin/user_upload/RoHS_VII/Request_13/20130201_Further Information_JBCE_2nd_round_clarification_questions.pdf
+To enlarge the surface area, either a small sized electrode can undergo platinization, in which case the platinum black deposited provides a larger electrode surface area, or a larger sized electrode must be used.
+Platinization enables a surface area approximately 1000 times larger than that of the area of the flat electrode.

-23 Literally how much charge leaks away from the capacitor plate - the more charge that leaks, the less accurate the reading - consultants comment.
+$^{100}$ Literally how much charge leaks away from the capacitor plate - the more charge that leaks, the less accurate the reading - consultants comment.

-24 JBCE (2013a) Further Information Provided by the Applicant Concentring Exemption Request No. 13 during the Stakeholder Consultation, on 01.02.2013;
+&lt;sup>101 JBCE (2013a) Further Information Provided by the Applicant Concentring Exemption Request No. 13 during the Stakeholder Consultation, on 01.02.2013: